 11- Chapel Bridge, Lucerne

-Chapel Bridge in Lucerne has to be one of the most picturesque bridges in all of Switzerland.
+Chapel Bridge in Lucerne has to be one of the most picturesque bridges in Switzerland.

 On the inside of Chapel Bridge are paintings dating back to the 17th century.